valentina-b/out2fashion-weather-clothing-app/README.md

 ### Features Left to Implement

-1. **Search function** - even though it was originally planned and the [API documentation of AccuWeather](https://apidev.accuweather.com/developers/auto-complete) supports it, I couldn't make the search function for the locations work even after trying several times and had to leave this feature out in order to build and improve the other ones due to lack of time.
+1. **Search function** - even though it was originally planned and the [API documentation of AccuWeather](https://apidev.accuweather.com/developers/auto-complete) supports it (check the wireframes and first commits), I couldn't make the search function for the locations work even after trying several times and had to leave this feature out in order to build and improve the other ones due to lack of time.

 ![Search box](readme-files/images-readme/img-additional-search.png)